ocrdu/Arduino_SAMD21_Audio_Player/README.md

 ### Notes:

-* The values of the capacitor and resistor I use have not been calculated; they just happened to be the ones lying around within reach and the values seemed reasonable for this.
+* The values of the capacitor and resistor I use have not been calculated; they just happened to be the ones lying around within reach and their values seemed close enough for this.

 * Sound quality may improve a bit if you add a low-pass filter to get rid of the "steps" in the output.
 Oversampling does make them smaller, but they are still there.